pachyderm/docs-content/2.4.x/reference/clients.md

 ---

-`pachctl` is the command-line tool you use to interact with a Pachyderm cluster in your terminal.
+`pachctl` is the command-line tool you use to interact with a {{%productName%}} cluster in your terminal.
-However,  external applications might need to interact with Pachyderm directly through our APIs.
+However,  external applications might need to interact with {{%productName%}} directly through our APIs.

-In this case, Pachyderm offers language specific SDKs in Go, Python, and JS.
+In this case, {{%productName%}} offers language specific SDKs in Go, Python, and JS.

 ## Go Client

-The Pachyderm team officially supports the Go client.
+The {{%productName%}} team officially supports the Go client.
 It implements most of the functionalities provided with the `pachctl` CLI tool.

 ### Generate And Serve The godocs Locally